Have A 1776 To 1976 Bicentennial Quarter? Here’s The Current 1976 Quarter Value + Fun Facts About Bicentennial Coins

 You can look for clues in the mintmark (or lack of a mintmark!) on the 1976 quarter:

-• If you don’t see a mintmark on your 1976 quarter, it was made in Philadelphia — if you found it in your pocket change, then it’s worn and worth face value.
+• If you don’t see a mintmark on your 1976 quarter, it was made in Philadelphia — if you found it in your pocket change, then it’s got some wear on it and is therefore worth face value of 25 cents.

-• If you see a small “D” on the right side of your Bicentennial quarter, it was made in Denver — if you found your 1976-D quarter in circulation, then it’s worn and worth face value.
+• If you see a small “D” on the right side of your Bicentennial quarter, it was made in Denver — if you found your 1976-D quarter in circulation, then it’s worn and worth face value of 25 cents.

 What if you see a tiny “S” on the obverse (heads side) of your 1976 quarter?